What Are NEMA Ratings for Enclosure

 Type 6

-Enclosures provide certain protections against the ingress of falling dirt, hose directed water, the entry of water under occasional temporary submersion at a limited depth, and will not be damaged by the external ice formation.
+Enclosures provide certain protections against the ingress of falling dirt, hose-directed water, and the entry of water under occasional temporary submersion at a limited depth, and will not be damaged by the external ice formation.

 Indoor or outdoor locations where equipment may be submersed temporarily, such as quarries and mines.